TThis exam will be written ON CAMPUS.

 The exam covers chapters 8-11 in 4CE (Chapters 8-10 in 3CE), and Chapter 20 text and online notes

-It is 90 minutes long.
-It will consist of 60 multiple choice questions and 4-5 paragraph/short answer questions.
+It is 2 hours long.
+It will consist of multiple choice questions, some diagram questions, and 4-5 paragraph/short answer questions.

 Some things to study …